Ashok-S-webdev/mini-project/README.md

 # mini-project

-6th Semester Academic Mini Project as a Team.
-This is a test sentence.
+This is an Organ Donation Platform made with Django.